dkunf/nuorodos/tools/sizing-tool/readme.md

 if event.target is our input, then listen to changes and saveNewMarginValue(whichSidePad,val){save value and add class to the element and add value to css to that class}

+UPDATE:

+thinking again on UI architecture it's better to have 1 mode with ability to change size, padding and margin because it's less clicking and walking back-forth.

+So new idea of controls is:
+pressing SHIFT+ARROW lets adjust height and width of element using arrows pressing Ctrl+ARROWx lets adjust padding-x with arrows pressing Alt+ARROWx lets adjust margin-x with arrows

+this way i can just quickly do all adjustments for the element and click next one.

+Also my CONSOLE should be like grid of rectangles showing (DASHBOARD):
+1.element we working on (tagName)
+1.5 elements id and classes
+2.what's 'display'(?) property of it (for example if it's flex or grid item then adjusting it wouldn't be smart) 3.calculated height,width,padding and margin 4. explaining of keystrokes

+HOW DO I DO THAT?
+i can have global eventListener which detects click on save&exit and shift,alt or ctrl modifiers pressed and also clicks on any elements of the page and Arrow keys.

+Maybe to keep track i need to use LAST_CHOSEN_PROPERTY that would have recorded 'height','width','paddingLeft', 'paddingRight','paddingTop','paddingBottom','marginLeft', 'marginRight','marginTop','marginBottom'.
+Once you press ctrl or alt or shift + some arrow then evrything new value of LAST_CHOSEN_PROPERTY is set.
+If just arrow is pressed then the LAST_CHOSEN_PROPERTY will be passed to the function which modifies values.
+That function can tell if element is not selected or property is not selected and also it can change those properties.

+so in short:
+LAST_CLICKED_EL is modified by clicking on elements. after new element is clicked the LAST_CHOSEN_PROPERTY stays from the last time. this way i can quickly for example set heights of all elements, then set another property of all elements etc
+LAST_CHOSEN_PROPERTY is modified by pressing ctrl,alt,shift and arrows. the modifier function uses global parameters to change LAST_CHOSEN_PROPERTY of LAST_CLICKED_EL +/-1px .
+It is called every time arrow is pressed.